Updated: Jan 16

 Ensure that your passport has not expired and has at least 6 months of validity.

 Due to the COVID-19 pandemic, many Singaporeans with expired passports in the last 2 years had postponed renewing their passports.
 The re-opening of the border between Singapore and Malaysia for vaccinated travels on 1st April created a rush to apply for new / renewal of passports.
-Singapore ICA has announced that processing time will take at least a month.
+Singapore ICA has announced that processing time will take about 1~2 months.

 2. Download the MySejahtera App